MicrosoftDocs/ai-builder/ai-builder-docs/use-in-powerapps-overview.md

 You can use AI Builder in Microsoft Power Apps in one of two ways, depending on the model you will be using.
 You can:

+- Use AI models in the formula bar, or
-- Add an AI Builder component, or
+- Add AI Builder components

-- Use an AI Builder formula in formula bar
+## Use AI models in the formula bar

 You can get support for the following AI Builder models that use Power Apps through the formula bar: